mozilla/legal-docs/en/formulaic_tos.md

 ## 5. Indemnification

-You agree to defend, indemnify and hold harmless Mozilla, and its respective parent and affiliate companies, contractors, contributors, licensors, partners, directors, officers, employees and agents (“Indemnified Parties”) from and against any and all third party claims and expenses, including attorneys’ fees, arising out of or related to your use of the Service.
+You agree to defend, indemnify and hold harmless Mozilla, and its respective parent and affiliate companies, contractors, contributors, licensors, partners, directors, officers, employees and agents (“Indemnified Parties”) from and against any and all third-party claims and expenses, including attorneys’ fees, arising out of or related to your use of the Service.
 This includes, but is not limited to, claims and expenses arising from any of the Content shared by you.

 ## 6. Disclaimer & Limitation of Liability